HaniMohamed/Raye7/README.md

     To select destination address long long press on the required address.

   2) Inserting Addresses manually helping with autocomplete provides by "google places".

+The application provides alternative routes of your trip with the estimated time of arrival of each route. and users can select one of them.